Barbara Christian: Career

 Immediately following her degree, Christian was promoted to an assistant professorship at City College, teaching English.
 The following year, she became an assistant professor at University of California, Berkeley (UC Berkeley) and in 1972, was a pivotal player in creating the African-American studies department at the university.
-Committed to increasing educational opportunities for minorities and the disadvantaged she was a founding member and an instructor at the University Without Walls in 1971.
-In 1978, Christian was granted tenure at UC Berkeley, the first African American woman to be tenured and the same year she was elected chair of the Department of African American Studies.
+Committed to increasing educational opportunities for minorities and the disadvantaged, she was a founding member and an instructor at the University Without Walls in 1971.
+In 1978, Christian was granted tenure at UC Berkeley, the first African-American woman to be tenured and the same year she was elected chair of the Department of African American Studies.
 During the 1970s, Christian began work editing part of the Norton Anthology of African American Literature, which she would continue for the next two decades.
 She was one of the first scholars to bring the works of Toni Morrison and Alice Walker to the attention of academia.

 Christian published her first book, Black Women Novelists:The Development of a Tradition, 1892–1976 in 1980.
 It was a groundbreaking analysis, being the first comprehensive study, on works from nineteenth century to contemporary times (mid-1970s) of the black feminist literature.
 The book quickly became a reference for other scholars, leading to the development the academic study of black feminists, and her most known work.
 Christian held the chair of African American Studies until 1983.
 In 1985, she published Black Feminist Criticism: Perspectives on Black Women Writers.
-In it, she expressed that obsession with theory and the use of literature to advance ideological viewpoints were thwarting scholars from focusing on literary traditions of the work itself.
+In it, she argued that an obsession with theory and the use of literature to advance ideological viewpoints were thwarting scholars from focusing on the literary traditions of the work itself.
 In 1986, Christian was promoted, as the first woman of African descent, to full professor.
 That same year, she became the inaugural chair of the newly created doctoral program of ethnic studies; a position she held for three years.
 In 1991, Christian received the Distinguished Teaching Award from UC Berkeley and in 1994, was honored with the MELUS Distinguished Contribution to Ethnic Studies Award bestowed by The Society for the Study of the Multi-Ethnic Literature of the United States.